Shoshong, Botswana: The Pilot Project

 Dr. Stefan Eberspaecher graduated from CMCC in 2005.
 Shortly after graduating from CMCC he moved to Australia where he spent five years in private practice on the east coast just outside of sub-tropical Brisbane.
 After returning to Canada, Stefan worked as a locum chiropractor traveling all around Ontario.
-This has afforded him the opportunity to work in many difference styles of practice and with a wide variety of patients.
+This has afforded him the opportunity to work in many different styles of practice and with a wide variety of patients.
 Dr. Eberspaecher jumped on the opportunity to supervise the WSC clinic in Moca, Dominican Republic, where he was known as Dr. Estaban by the locals.
-He is now the Clinical Coordinator for Botswana were he has been instrumental in establishing the country’s spine care program including coordinating the existing clinics in Mahalapye District Hospital and Shoshong Village as well as the new clinic in the nation’s major referral centre, Princess Marina Hospital.
-Outside of the clinic he has he has been intimately involved with engaging local health authorities such as the Ministry of Health and Wellness and Botswana’s health regulatory body where among other things he has been working with Dr. Richard Brown of the World Federation of Chiropractic to develop the regulatory framework for chiropractors in Botswana.
-I think we will appreciate that he can breath a sigh of relief after the tremendously successful execution of Botswana’s Third Spine Care Conference.
-The conference saw in excess of 300 delegates from Botswana and the surrounding Southern African countries from diverse professional backgrounds, including spine, orthopedic and neurosurgery, medical dcotors, nurses, physiotherapists and chiropractors to name a few.
+He is now the Clinical Coordinator for Botswana where he has been instrumental in establishing the country’s spine care program including coordinating the existing clinics in Mahalapye District Hospital and Shoshong Village as well as the new clinic in the nation’s major referral centre, Princess Marina Hospital.
+Outside of the clinic, he has been intimately involved with engaging local health authorities such as the Ministry of Health and Wellness and Botswana’s health regulatory body where among other things he has been working with Dr. Richard Brown of the World Federation of Chiropractic to develop the regulatory framework for chiropractors in Botswana.
+I think we will appreciate that he can breathe a sigh of relief after the tremendously successful execution of Botswana’s Third Spine Care Conference.
+The conference saw in excess of 300 delegates from Botswana and the surrounding Southern African countries from diverse professional backgrounds, including spine, orthopedic and neurosurgery, medical doctors, nurses, physiotherapists, and chiropractors to name a few.
 We even had Botswana’s very own Minister of Health and Wellness in attendance for a good part of the conference.

 Dr. Stephen Laski, DC